-Hello and Welcome to the Expanded Learning in California Grantee Orientation video on Grant Modifications brought to you by the Expanded Learning Division of the California Department of Education in partnership with the California AfterSchool Network.
+Hello and Welcome to the Expanded Learning in California Grantee Orientation Video on Grant Modifications, brought to you by the Expanded Learning Division of the California Department of Education in partnership with the California AfterSchool Network.
 The purpose of this video is to inform Expanded Learning grantees of the different types of modifications that are allowed per Education Code.
 We at the CDE understand that things change frequently and sometimes modifying a grant is necessary to ensure the program can continue to run at the highest quality.

 Hello, my name is Kelly Faustino and I am an Education Programs Consultant with the California Department of Education's Expanded Learning Division.
-Grants are able to be modified if they meet the minimum requirements outlined in Education Code.
-This video, will review the different types of grant modifications that are available, their requirements and approval process for each.

-The following modifications are available for Expanded Learning program grantees: Partnership restructure, fiscal agent change, and school site substitution.
+Grants are able to be modified if they meet the minimum requirements as outlined in education code.
+This video will review the different types of modifications that are available, their requirements, and the approval process for each.
+The following modifications are available for Expanded Learning Program grantees, Partnership Restructure, Fiscal Agent Change, and School Site Substitution.

-Let's begin with partnership restructure.
-Partnership Restructure is when the grantee wants to change who is listed as a partner, also known as a co-applicant, on the grant.
-All partners listed on the grant have a legal responsibility to ensure that the program is implemented in accordance with Education Code and the assurances.
-A partnership restructure allows entities to either get off of a grant where they are listed as a partner or allow entities to be added onto a grant.

-This grant modification is allowed for all three of our grant programs: After School Education and Safety, known as ASES, 21st Century Community Learning Centers, known as 21st CCLC and 21st CCLC After School Safety and Enrichment for Teens, known as ASSETs.

-There are four requirements listed in Education Code that must be met in order for a grant to be eligible to apply for a partnership restructure.
+Let's begin with Partnership Restructure.
+A partnership restructure is when the grantee wants to change who is listed as a partner, also known as a co-applicant on the grant.
+All partners listed on the grant have a legal responsibility to ensure that the program is implemented in accordance with education code and the assurances.
+A partnership restructure allows entities to either, get off of a grant where they are listed as a partner or allow entities to be added onto a grant.
+This grant modification is allowed for all three of our grant programs, After School Education and Safety, known as ASES, 21st Century Community Learning Centers, known as 21st CCLC, and 21st CCLC After School Safety and Enrichment for Teens, known as ASSETS.
+There are four requirements listed in education code that must be met in order for a grant to be eligible to apply for a partnership or restructure.
 First, all existing members or partners must agree to the restructure.
 Second, there cannot be any change to the school or schools served by the restructure.
-Third, all partners have to comply with the terms of the grant.
-And finally, the California Department of Education must approve the restructure.
+Third, all partners have to comply with the terms of the grant, and finally, the California Department of Education must approve the restructure.
 There are additional requirements unique to each grant program.

-For our ASES program, the program plan must be updated if there is a significant change to the level of programming.
+For our ASES program the Program Plan must be updated if there is a significant change to the level of programming.
 The revised program plan can be submitted to the Regional Consultant and Analyst at the Expanded Learning Division.

-For our 21st CCLC and 21st CCLC ASSETs programs, the new partners must continue to implement what was outlined in the original grant application.
-For these programs, the new partners must continue implementing what was in the original grant application because they were funded through a competitive grant process.

-Partnership restructure forms must be submitted to the CDE no later than January 31st to be effective the following fiscal year.
-The form can be found on our webpage under reporting and forms.
+For our 21st CCLC and 21st CCLC

+ASSETs programs, the new partners must continue to implement what was outlined in the original grant application.
+For these programs, the new partners must continue implementing what was in the original grant application, because they were funded through a competitive grant process.
+Partnership restructure forms must be submitted to the CDE no later than January 31st, to be effective the following fiscal year.
+The form can be found on our webpage under Reporting and Forms.
 Both the certified and general assurances must be completed by the new partner and can be found on our webpage under Laws and Policy.

-The CDE will carefully review each application to ensure the requirements are met and the following necessary components have been submitted: Partnership restructure form, signatures and approvals, updated program plan for our ASES programs and CDE's general and certified assurances.
+The CDE will carefully review each application to ensure the requirements are met and the following necessary components have been submitted.
+Partnership Restructure Form, Signatures and Approvals, Updated Program Plan for our ASES programs, and the CDE's General and Certified Assurances.